tenebrousedge/shell_guide/shell_guide.md

 find . -type f -name "*.php" 2>/dev/null -exec php -l {} \; | grep -v 'No syntax errors'
 ```
 This does a syntax check on all PHP files and prints the ones that don't pass.
 Inheriting a repository where the above command is necessary is not fun, by the way.
 I don't particularly remember why the `2>/dev/null` part was necessary, but for the record that's how you get rid of error streams you don't want.

-#### Silencing Errors

-This deserves its own little subheader.
-The idea is that otherwise those errors are going to be passed as input to some other function that's probably expecting only a list of file names. `/dev/null` is a special file that discards all input to it, and the `2>` refers to the error stream.
-There is also a `/dev/zero`, `/dev/random`, and `/dev/urandom`, and these spit out zeros or random numbers until you tell them to stop.
-Mostly you need to know that these exist, and that you can do more complicated things with redirecting error and input streams if you really need to.

 ### grep